 6.37.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.37 applies to Fortran only in the context of the transfer intrinsic or the deprecated features common equivalence.
-In particular, standard Fortran does not provide means to convert between unrelated types.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.37 applies to Fortran only in the context of the transfer intrinsic function or the obsolescent features common, equivalence, and entry.
+In particular, standard Fortran does not provide other means to convert between unrelated types.

-T permits the unchecked copying from a value to a specified (different) type.
+The intrinsic function transfer permits the unchecked copying from a value to a specified (different) type.

-Storage association via common or equivalence statements, or via the transfer intrinsic procedure can cause a type-breaking reinterpretation of data.
-Type-breaking reinterpretation via common and equivalence is not standard-conforming.
+Storage association via common, equivalence, or entry statements, or via the intrinsic procedure transfer can cause a type-breaking reinterpretation of data.
+Type-breaking reinterpretation via common, equivalence, or entry is not standard-conforming.

 6.37.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Avoid use of the transfer intrinsic unless its use is unavoidable, and then document the use carefully.
+Avoid use of the transfer intrinsic unless its use is unavoidable, and then document the use carefully;

-Do not use common to share data.
-Use module variables instead.
+Avoid the use of common to share data.
+Use module variables instead;

-Do not use equivalence.
-If the intent is to save storage space, use allocatable data instead.
+Avoid the use of equivalence.
+If the intent is to save storage space, use allocatable data instead;

-Use compiler options where available to detect violation of the rules for common and equivalence.Do not use entry.
-Use a module containing any private data items, with a module procedure for each entry point and the shared code in a private module procedure.
+Avoid the use of entry., but instead use a module containing any private data items, with a module procedure for each entry point and the shared code in a private module procedure;

-Use compiler options where available to detect violation of the rules for common, equivalence, and entry.
+Use compiler options where available to detect the obsolescent features common, equivalence, and entry.

 6.38 Deep vs. shallow copying [YAN]